devesh23/pinpoint/README.md

 - Integrate the real backend API and map the real response fields to the UI.
 - Add unit tests and TypeScript typing if converting to a full project.
 - Replace polling with WebSocket or server-sent events for near real-time updates.

+Trilateration
+--
+The frontend now includes a simple least-squares trilateration utility at `frontend/src/triangulation.js`.
+It converts per-router distances (from the API `beacons` array) into 2D positions.
+Anchors (router positions) and factory physical dimensions are configured in `frontend/src/App.jsx` — update those values to match your real deployment.